kdschlosser/python_msvc/README.md

 I created this module because distutils does not do a good job at setting up a Windows build environment.
 Distutils relies on static paths for the MSVC compiler It does not detect Visual Studio Build tools installations.
 And the largest problem with it is that it uses the vcvars*.bat files included with the compiler.
-It runs a subprocess takes a snapshot of the computers environment then runs vcvarsall and takes another snapshot of the environment.
+It runs a subprocess takes a snapshot of the computer's environment then runs vcvarsall and takes another snapshot of the environment.
 It then compares the before and after and stores the differences between the 2.
 Now this would be a fantastic approach if Microsoft had made the vcvars*.bat files in a manner that would et up a correct build environment.
 There have been known issues using these files in the past.

 The single largest problem with the vcvars files is NONE of them check to see if any of the components actually exist.
 We all know how good applications are when they get uninstalled.
-They do a very thorough job of removing all traces from the registry..
+They do a very thorough job of removing all traces from the registry.
 NOT.
 Microsoft is the biggest offender of this.

 My system does not use the vcvars* files the information is obtained from the registry.
 The paths that are obtained are checked to ensure they exist.